The PhD Curriculum

-Students whose research involves human subjects are required to gain approval from the University of Virginia Institutional Review Board for the Social and Behavioral Sciences (IRB-SBS) prior to starting the research.
+Students whose research involves human subjects are required to gain approval from the University of Virginia Institutional Review Board for the Social and Behavioral Sciences (IRB-SBS) and from relevant local and national governing bodies as necessary prior to starting the research.
 An annual IRB Tutorial session guides students in preparing and submitting their IRB Protocols.

 Third Year Symposium

 All students will make a public presentation of their doctoral projects at a Third Year Symposium.
 This AAA-style panel, with 15-minute presentations and a limited time for questions and answers, will not be an evaluated exercise but an opportunity for students to get feedback about their projects from the whole Department community in the midst of grant writing.

 Research and Dissertation Years

 Most students devote their fourth year of the program to externally funded "fieldwork," or anthropological data collection, preparing themselves to write up their original research as the dissertation that is ideally completed within a two-year period following the fieldwork year.
 But these final three years can be flexibly arranged to suit the needs and constraints of a student's particular project.
 The department provides tuition support and health insurance for the period of fieldwork, but most students have their travel, equipment, and living expenses provided by external research grants.